heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 The default settings on Travis are just fine.
 There are very few settings -- mostly for experimental features -- so it's not really necessary at all.
 We *will* be adding an environment variable a little later.

 One of the annoying things about Travis is that there isn't a "go" button.
-It will *only* start when a new commit is made to your master branch on Gitub.
+It will *only* start when a new commit is made to your master branch on Github.
 This can make it difficult to get started and test your initial configuration.

 - Sign up for Travis ([getting started](https://docs.travis-ci.com/user/getting-started/))
 - Give Travis access to your Github